pixee/codemodder-docs/docs/languages/java/building_codemod.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-There are 3 steps for turning our codemod type into a runnable codemod artifact -- creating the CLI entry point, pointing to that entry point!
+There are 2 steps for turning our codemod type into a runnable codemod artifact:

+* Creating the CLI entry point code
+* Configuring our build tool to add that entry point to the manifest

 ## Create the CLI Entry Point

-Codemodder is a library for building codemod CLIs... so where is the CLI part?
-We need to create a small piece of code to actually invoke our codemods.
+Codemodder is a library for building codemods.
+We need to write a small piece of code to enable our codemods to be invoked using a CLI entry point.
 Let's create a new type, `App.java`:

 ```java
 package io.codemodder.sample;